Unsupervised classification of disordered patterns in an oppositely charged colloidal system: Model

 where $A_{i}$ and $A_{\text{sol}}$ represent the strength of the van der Waals interactions that act between molecules constituting the $i$th colloid and the solvent, respectively, in a vacuum \cite{Israelachvili2011}.

-In DLVO theory, the range of interactions is relatively short compared to a colloidal diameter.
-Therefore, we assume that colloids interact when their surface-to-surface distance is less than the diameter ($r_{ij} < 2\sigma$).
+We consider a situation in which the range of the Coulomb interaction, determined by $\lambda$, is shorter than the size of the colloids.
+Since the van der Waals interaction is inherently short-ranged, the interaction potential $U(r_{ij})$ becomes negligible for $r_{ij} \ge 4\sigma$.
 To prevent the divergence of the potential energy that could result in unphysical aggregation of colloids, a cutoff length of $1.01\sigma$ is introduced.
 Considering them, the interaction potential is described as

+We have confirmed that extending the cutoff beyond $4\sigma$ does not alter the statistical properties of the system.

+Under the condition of short interaction range, it is justified to use the same interaction form in our quasi-2D system as in 3D systems.
+However, the parameters of the potential can be modified depending on the properties of the confining plates.
+For example, a previous study has shown that colloids confined between highly charged glass plates experience stronger attractive interactions than in the 3D bulk \cite{Kepler1994}.
+To account for this effect, one would need to use renormalized parameters.
+Since our primary objective is to capture the qualitative behavior of oppositely charged colloids, we have adopted the same interaction parameters as those for 3D bulk systems.

-We investigate energetically metastable configurations of colloids at room temperature under given parameters using the Monte Carlo simulation \cite{Dickinson1992}.
+We investigate energetically stable configurations of colloids at room temperature under given parameters using the Monte Carlo simulation \cite{Dickinson1992}.
 At each time step in this simulation, a colloid is chosen randomly and displaced by $\Delta{}\boldsymbol{x}$, where $\Delta{}\boldsymbol{x}$ is sampled from a normal distribution with a mean of zero and a variance of $\sigma^2$.
 The probability $P$ of accepting this move is determined by the energy change $\Delta{}E$ induced by the displacement, the Boltzmann constant $k_B$, and temperature $T$ as

 The initial configuration is set up randomly, ensuring that the center-to-center distance of every pair of colloids is greater than $1.01\sigma$.
+This single-particle Monte Carlo approach qualitatively reproduces the overdamped dynamics of colloids and is generally more stable than Langevin molecular dynamics simulations~\cite{Sanz2010}.
+Therefore, it serves as a suitable method for sampling dynamically frozen states that would be generated by specific operational protocols in real time.

 The simulation is conducted in the system size $24\sigma\times24\sigma$, containing 105 colloids of each type, resulting in a total number $N_{\text{tot}} = 210$.
 The other parameters for the simulation are listed in Table \ref{tab:simulation_paras}.
 The Hamaker constants for colloids are chosen to be close to those of metallic materials \cite{Israelachvili2011}.